Paul Lefebvre (American politician): Vermont House of Representatives

 Bill Johnson, a member of the Vermont House of Representatives for seventeen years, retired during the 2014 election.
 Lefebvre ran for the Republican nomination after Johnson announcement as he believed that Johnson was "unbeatable as he was highly respected in all the towns he served".
 He defeated Kenn Stransky and Maurice G. Connary in the Republican primary and faced no opposition in the 2014 and 2016 elections.
 He defeated Democratic nominee Martha W. Allen in the 2018 election.
 He ran for reelection in the 2020 election as an independent candidate stating that he would "rather be an independent with Republican leanings" due to the "polarizing times" and defeated Allen.

 He serves on the Joint Energy committee, and as vice-chair of the Natural Resources, Fish, and Wildlife committee.
-Lefebvre endorsed endorsed Phil Scott during the 2018 gubernatorial election and Scott Milne during the 2020 lieutenant gubernatorial election.
+Lefebvre endorsed Phil Scott during the 2018 gubernatorial election and Scott Milne during the 2020 lieutenant gubernatorial election.
 He voted in favor of legislation to increase the minimum wage in 2020, but later voted to sustain Scott's veto of the legislation.